Central Depository & Clearing Company of Croatia

-The Central Depository & Clearing Company (Središnje Klirinško Depozitarno Društvo d.d., SKDD) is the central securities depository (CSD) of Croatia.
+The Central Depository & Clearing Company (SKDD) Središnje Klirinško Depozitarno Društvo d.d., is the central securities depository (CSD) of Croatia.

-Overview
+History

 The SKDD was established as CSD in 1997.
 As of 2016, the Croatian government held 41 percent of SKDD's equity capital, the rest being scattered among a range of private-sector participants.

 SKDD has also developed a central counterparty clearing service, branded SKDD-CCP Smart Clear, first tested in early 2015.
 The system went live in early 2022.
 In November 2022, SKDD-CCP Smart Clear d.d. joined the European Association of CCP Clearing Houses (EACH).